EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Presidential personalization: Trump claims the narrative
+Presidential appropriation: Trump claims the narrative

 Discover how another country covers this same story.